How It Works

 Convenience.
 Taking your dispute to court, you’ll have to take time off work or step away from your business or family to drive down to the court, wait for your case to be called, dispute your claim, and go back.
 If you want to get a witness to join you, they’ll face the same bothers.
 With Rapid Ruling, our Hearings are short and online web-based from wherever you or your witness might be.

 Rapid Results.
 You can get a decision in as little as weeks from the date both parties agree to use our service.
-The court can take approximately 2-3 months, if not longer!
+The court can take months or years, if not longer!

 Comfort.
 You don’t have to learn the rules of court or get in front of a crowded courtroom.
 Our Arbitrators are highly qualified and unbiased but not intimidating